2. If Your Body’s Alignment is a Problem, How Will You Know?

 And it’s not just a few muscles in localized areas, like tight hip flexors and weak glutes.
 Imbalances riddle the entire musculoskeletal system.
 In my case, even the tiny muscles on the back of my skull were imbalanced and tight on one side.

 Strength imbalances in our muscles then feed back and affect joint positioning, which affects how our joints wear over time.

 None of this is theoretical speculation.
 This is fact.
 I think what people really mean when they debate “does alignment matter?” is:

-Will the average member of the general population experience negative consequences, such as pain, discomfort, injury or loss of function because of misalignment?
+Will the average member of the general population experience negative consequences, such as pain, discomfort, injury or loss of function because of skeletal misalignment?

 This is where things get murky because there are so many factors at play.
 I can think of 5 pieces to this puzzle:

 - The extent of your misalignment and structural asymmetry

 Imbalances stemming from misalignment are accelerated by age and activity level.
 In the same way that more repetition and heavier loads in the gym make you stronger, more work done with poor alignment strengthens and reinforces the misalignment.

 Every year spent living with poor alignment and every exercise done while out alignment has the potential to compound upon itself.
 Misaligned movements become deeply ingrained and muscle imbalances grow more pronounced with time.